Golf on Calton Hill

 By 1890, there was a short-hole course laid out at Bruntsfield Links, but golf is no longer played at all at Leith, apart from the occasional historical reconstruction.

-This Christmas, I had solicited a present of Edinburgh- Mapping the City, mostly to read about the Adair map of 1682 (the first to mention Brunsfield house) for a book I am writing on the Golf Houses of Bruntsfield Links.
-Imagine my surprise, when I was leafing through it and found a reference to 'Golf Hill' on the south side of Calton Hill.
+This Christmas, I had solicited a present of Edinburgh- Mapping the City, mostly to read about the Adair map of 1682 (the first to mention Brunsfield house) for a book I am writing on the Golf Houses of Bruntsfield Links (now published).
+Imagine my surprise, when, in leafing through it, I found a reference to 'Golf Hill' on the south side of Calton Hill.
 It is south of the National Monument and to the east of the Nelson tower.
 As you walk up the sloping path to Calton Hill from Waterloo Place, it is on your left.

 The map was published in the 1828 Town Atlas of Scotland by John Wood who surveyed many Scottish towns, but this one is an 1823 revision of an 1820 plan by Thomas Brown and available as zoomable map on NLS website.

 There is one contemporary print of Calton Hill, showing that it was flat on top with steep grassy embankment that was free of the shrubs and trees that grow there today.
-The extent of the playing area can be better seen in the picture below, bearing in mind there were no trees or bushes on the hill at this time.
+The extent of the playing area can be better seen in the picture below.
+(Bear in mind there were no trees or bushes on the hill at this time).

 The map supports comments made by Captain Edward Topham in his Letters from Edinburgh: Written in the Years 1774 and 1775.
 In letter XLIV to R.D.
-Esq (pp 365-6) he wrote:-
+Esq (pp 365-6) he wrote (1) :-

 In compliance with a former promise, I will endeavour to give you some short account of the country adjacent to Edinburgh, and the state of their agriculture, though I cannot say it is deserving of your attention.
 The three immense hills adjoining to the City, and which are named "Arthur's Seat," "Salisbury Craig," and "Charlton (sic) Hill," are so broken, and in many parts so precipitately steep, that it is impossible to use them in tillage, and they are therefore always kept in grass, and fed upon by sheep, cows, &c.
 On the summit of these hills the inhabitants of Edinburgh play their favourite game of Golf; and the possessors of the ground turn it to better account by letting part of it for that purpose, than by grazing the whole of it.
 Around the edges of Charlton Hill they are now cutting out a walk, which, from the amazing height of the hill, and the variety of prospects, will, when it is entirely finished, be one of the most extraordinary ones in Europe.

-Edinburgh - Mapping the City makes no reference to the Golf Hill entry.
-It has only occasional references to golf and no details of the main courses at Leith or Bruntsfield.
+Edinburgh - Mapping the City is a comprehensive history of Edinburgh, but it makes no reference to the Golf Hill entry.
+It has occasional references to golf, but no details of the main courses at Leith or Bruntsfield.